gukoff/web-game-complete/modules/03_in_memory_storage/README.md

 #### 4. Give user feedback

-It's good to give the user know too, that the word was uploaded.
+It's good to let the user know that the word was uploaded too.

 Flask has a concept of flashing that we can use.
 In the logic of our endpoint we would "flash" one or more messages, and these messages will become available